You know what’s great? Cheesecake.

 Pop that beauty in the oven for about 55-60 minutes or until it looks like the middle is juuuuuuust about set.
 Like I said before, if it cracks, don’t worry.

 When you first take the cheesecake out of the oven, carefully drag a knife along the outside rim of the cake to help release it from the pan, and then let it sit.

 Once the cheesecake has completely cooled in the pan, cover it and pop it in the fridge for a couple of hours.
 Once it is adequately chilled you can take it out of the pan

 and start pouring the remaining caramel sauce directly into those unsightly cracks

 and then all over the top of the cheesecake and spread it around.

-As you spread the caramel sauce over the top, stop just at the edge for that weigh of the caramel sauce makes it drip over the edge.
+As you spread the caramel sauce over the top, stop just at the edge, for that weight of the caramel sauce makes it drip over the edge.

-Now diced up some skor bits and throw them on top.
+Now dice up some Skor bits and throw them on top.

 See?
 That wasn’t so bad, right?